lucasdwi/lucasdwi.github.io/_posts/2019-01-13-mitered-dovetail.md

 ---
 title: Mitered dovetail
-#description: I saw mitered dovetails featured by [Matt Cremona](https://youtu.be/Ws4OqPIIFms?t=107) and thought they would look good for the carcase of my sideboard.
-Since the shop had not received more walnut I decided to practice cutting mitered dovetails.
-I used [Christopher Schwarz's video](https://www.youtube.com/watch?v=CKyzaJeg8r8) as reference for laying out and cutting the joint.
 categories:
 tags: joinery woodworking
 layout: post
 author: Lucas Dwiel
-thumbnail: /img/2019-01-13-mitered-dovetail/rough-clean-small.jpg
+thumbnail: /img/2019-01-13-mitered-dovetail/mitered-dovetail-complete2.jpg
 ---

 I saw mitered dovetails featured by [Matt Cremona](https://youtu.be/Ws4OqPIIFms?t=107) and thought they would look good for the carcase of my sideboard.
 Since the shop had not received more walnut I decided to practice cutting mitered dovetails.
 I used [Christopher Schwarz's video](https://www.youtube.com/watch?v=CKyzaJeg8r8) as reference for laying out and cutting the joint.

 I found two scraps of pine that were priced at $1.
 They were originally 3/4", but after joining and planing, I was left with 1/2" -- more than enough to practice.

 I set dividers to give me fairly wide pins for my first practice board.
-This produced 6 tails (~x") with ~y" end pins.
 Besides the usual marks for dovetails, you mark the last two tails on the face and also mark the miters on both edges.

 <figure>
   <img src="/img/2019-01-13-mitered-dovetail/tail-board-small.jpg" alt="tail board" height="50%" width="50%"/>